osu-uwrt/riptide_setup/README.md

 You will see both a remote to your fork and to the main repo.
 You will use these two remotes a lot when pushing code to your fork, submitting pull-requests, and pulling the latest code.

 ## Installing ROS and/or Dependencies
-The "riptide_software" base currently uses ROS Kinetic Kame.
+The `riptide_software` base currently uses ROS Kinetic Kame.
 You will need to have ROS installed on your Ubuntu machine, along with various other dependencies, to compile the code.
 But don't worry, we have a setup script that will install everything for you:
 ```
 cd ~/osu-uwrt/riptide_software/src/riptide_utilities/installation
 ./setup_uwrt_env.sh
 ```

-If you already have ROS installed, but our dependencies have changed, then all you need to do is run the dependencies script (there is no need to re-run "setup_uwrt_env.sh"):
+If you already have ROS installed, but our dependencies have changed, then all you need to do is run the dependencies script (there is no need to re-run `setup_uwrt_env.sh`):
 ```
 cd ~/osu-uwrt/riptide_software/riptide_utilities/installation
 ./install_dependencies.sh
 ```

-OR, if you already know which dependency has changed, then you may search through the "riptide_utilities/installation" folder and run the desired install/setup script.
+OR, if you already know which dependency has changed, then you may search through the `riptide_utilities/installation` folder and run the desired install/setup script.

 ## The ~/.bashrc File
 NOTE: This section is NOT required, since the setup script from above performs this action.
 However, it is good to verify this information is setup properly.

 There are a number of environment variables (mostly pertaining to ROS features and package paths) that are required when running the code or when using the terminal.
 Each time you want to run one of those commands in a terminal, those environment variables will need to be set.
-To automate this process, we add a line to the "bashrc" file (bashrc = Born Again Shell Run-Commands) because each time a new terminal/shell is opened, it executes any commands within this file.
+To automate this process, we add a line to the `bashrc` file (bashrc = Born Again Shell Run-Commands) because each time a new terminal/shell is opened, it executes any commands within this file.

 Open it with a terminal text editor (this is a hidden file, hence the "."):
 ```